 Data and charts provided by weathersentry.dtn.com

 HVAC is the largest energy user in Central Florida homes, accounting for an average of 35 to 40% of kWh usage.
-As daytime temperatures are rising into the 80s with evenings dipping lower, many homes may be using both cooling and heating on the same day.
-Depending on one’s HVAC use, homeowners may experience higher-than-expected energy costs at this time of year.
+As daytime temperatures are rising into the 80s and 90s, many households may notice an increase in energy costs.
+Be sure to check your thermostat settings to properly update them for these warmer months.
+The energy-efficient thermostat setting during hotter months is 78 degrees.

 Online Energy-Efficiency Tools

 Log into SmartHub to view past bills and consumption charts to check historical usage.
-If your usage is high, SECO offers several energy-efficiency tools to help you identify energy wasters.
+If you want help in reducing your energy usage, SECO offers several energy-efficiency tools to help you identify energy wasters.
 Take the Home Energy Assessment to receive a detailed email tailored to your home’s features and lifestyle.
 The energy-saving advice will provide low-cost ways to decrease your usage – and your electric bill.

 To easily calculate how much energy your appliances, lighting, electronic devices, and other energy-using items in your home consume, use the Energy Estimator.